yasho1629/L-T_EduTech_PS1_TeamAvinya/README.md

 ## Pretrained model downloadable link has been shared.

-## Model evaluation has been separately mentioned in the file "ModelEvaluation_Results"
+## Model evaluation has been separately mentioned in the file "ModelEvaluation_Results".
+The notebook consists of tabulated results and confusion matrix as well.

 ## All the dependencies are directly mentioned in the notebook.
 To try hands on, simply open the Kaggle notebook through the link shared in this repo.